13.6 Preparing the child for a planned foster parent adoption or recruitment of an adoptive home.

 14. Points out that the goal is for the child to have a permanent family for the rest of the child's life and that family does not end at age eighteen (18) (especially for teenagers who equate age eighteen (18) with being emancipated);

-15. Helps the child understand that everyone is committed to making the adoption work just like adults have to work to have a successful marriage;
+15. Helps the child understand that everyone is committed to making the adoption work just like adults have to work to have a successful relationship or a marriage;

-21. Completes the following tasks in order to help ease the transition for the child from foster care to adoption:
+16. Completes the following tasks to help ease the transition for the child to a pre-adoptive placement:

-1. Helps the child to understand the transition from foster child status to adopted child status;
+1. Helps the child to understand the transition to a pre-adoptive home and the steps involved in the adoption process;

 2. Assists the non-adopting foster parents in developing an explanation that is credible and understandable by the child;